RTEMS/rtems_waf/README.md

 The BSP configure hook is called at end of a BSP's configuration.
 The BSP's `conf` variable and the `arch/bsp` are passed as arguments.
-The `arch/bsp` is the RTEMS standard for specifing a BSP, for example `sparc/erc32`.
+The `arch/bsp` is the RTEMS standard for specifying a BSP, for example `sparc/erc32`.
 The BSP configure support can be used to check a BSP for header, check an RTEMS feature is present for a specific BSP or add per BSP build variant support: